gulpetl/gulp-etl-target-spreadsheet/README.md

 ### Usage
 **gulp-etl** plugins accept a configObj as the first parameter; the configObj will contain any info the plugin needs.
 For this plugin the configObj is the "Writing Options" object for [xlsx](https://www.npmjs.com/package/xlsx), described [here](https://www.npmjs.com/package/xlsx#writing-options).
-Within these options [bookType](https://www.npmjs.com/package/xlsx#output-type) and [type](https://www.npmjs.com/package/xlsx#output-type) are necessary to run properly.
-Defaults are coded in, xlsx for the bookType and buffer for the type.
+[BookType](https://www.npmjs.com/package/xlsx#output-type) is necessary to run properly.
+[Type](https://www.npmjs.com/package/xlsx#output-type) is also required, but has been hard coded to buffer type.
+The plugin will change the file type within the file according to the bookType entered.
 ##### Sample gulpfile.js
 ```
 var gulp = require('gulp')